study-ORCATech-cloud/docker-labs/Compose/LAB03-EnvironmentConfig/exercise1/README.md

 In this exercise, you will:

 1. Configure environment variables in docker-compose.yml
-2. Learn how to access environment variables in Python code
+2. Learn how Docker passes environment variables to containers
 3. See how to override environment variables at runtime
-4. Understand environment variable precedence
+4. Understand environment variable precedence in Docker Compose

 ## Files